larrydiamond/typescriptcollectionsframework/README.md

 In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for ArrayList to support equals().

 # Thank you for all the support.
 The number of NPM downloads has been way higher than I expected.
 150 in the first three days, 350 in the first five days, 600 in the first week.
 That's *way* *way* *way* more interest in what I'm doing than I expected.
 Thank you!
+Almost 1800 in less than a month.

 Please feel free to email me at ldiamond at ldiamond dot com with feature requests.
 I love to hear from people putting my effort to good use.   :)